Pikku-a/N073b00k/README.md

 The "login.php" doesn't work yet.

 Coming soon:
-- Synchronization
+- Synchronization?

-If you use the code, give me credit: "Original N073b00k code by Pikku-a"
+If you use the code, credit me like this: "Original N073b00k code by Pikku-a"